Eifelmuseum - EifelTotal

 Genovevaburg castle is a symbol of the town of Mayen.
 It can be seen from far and wide, towering over the town centre.
-Inside, it is home to the Eifelmuseum and the German Slate Quarry Museum.
+Inside, it is home to the Eifelmuseum with the exhibiton "EifelTotal" and the German Slate Quarry Museum.

 Every floor covers a different thematic area relating to the Eifel and is a journey through time.

 According to the theme, the geology of the Eifel is to be found in the basement of the museum.
 The colour of fire, red, dominates the exhibition, which shows how the Eifel was created from water and developed from a desert to today’s volcanic landscape.